The Corpus of Hittite Divinatory Texts (HDivT)

 8ID=8 --

-namma=nna[š]noch:ADV=PPRO.1PL.ACC kiššanin dieser Weise:DEMadv ḫatrattenmitteilen:2PL.PST
+namma=nna[š]dann:CNJ=PPRO.1PL.DAT kiššanin dieser Weise:DEMadv ḫatrattenmitteilen:2PL.PST

-and then you wrote as follows:
+Then, you wrote to us as follows:

 8ID=8 A